Prompt for Extraction? PAIE: Prompting Argument Interaction for Event Argument Extraction: Evaluation of Extractive Prompting

 \subsection{Architecture Variants}

-Table~\ref{tab: model variation} reports average Arg-C scores of 4 random seeds.
+PAIE feeds the context into BART-Encoder and the prompt into BART-Decoder respectively.
+A plausible and straightforward variant called \textbf{PAIEE} (PAIE-Encoder) concatenates context and prompt, then feed them into encoder directly.
+We investigate the performance of PAIEE compared with PAIE in this section, as shown in Table~\ref{tab: model variation}.

 We can see that concatenating context and prompt slightly impairs the model performance.
 It seemingly indicates that the over-interaction between context and prompt is not of benefit.
 Furthermore, the prompt squeezes the limited input length of the encoder kept for a document if it concatenates with the document.
 The experiments support our strategy feeding context and prompt separately without concatenation to PAIE.